canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Community Participation

-OSS is built upon, and depends upon, collaboration and community participation.
-It is generally a good practice to try to “give back” to the community from which you receive benefits.
+In general, a successful OSS is built upon, and depends upon, collaboration and community participation.
+It is considered a good practice to try to “give back” to the community from which you receive benefits.
 Not only does such reciprocity help keep a OSS software project alive and well, but it also helps you establish ties and a good rapport with other community members.
 This, in turn, can help when you request community support or submit feature requests.
 This is explored in a 2005 research paper [The Role of Social Capital in Open Source Software Communities](https://pdfs.semanticscholar.org/c22c/99099f93e56e9f4a7e9450f73594d32a8ee4.pdf).

 Even without contributing any code, there are numerous other ways that you can contribute to a OSS software project.
 For example, any user might consider one or more of the following activities: